 Obviously, \eqref{eq:resleqtol} is equivalent to

-In order to reduce the times of residual computation (i.e., times of \eqref{eq:res} need to be computed), the $r$ satisfying~\eqref{eq:findr} should be found in as few steps as possible.
-In this work, we use the secant method to find $r$ satisfying~\eqref{eq:findr}.
-We first compute $h(r_1)$ and $h(r_2)$, and the new $r$ is given by
+To minimize the number of times to compute $\mathtt{relres}$ using equation \eqref{eq:res}, it is desirable to find the value of $r$ satisfying \eqref{eq:findr} in as few steps as possible.
+In this work, we employ the secant method to find $r$ satisfying~\eqref{eq:findr}.
+We first compute $h(r_1)$ and $h(r_2)$, and the new value of $r$ is determined by